allanreyes/APIM-SB-ManagedIdentity/README.md

-# Exposing Azure Service Bus using API Management
+# Integration using Azure Service Bus and API Management

-This tutorial will walk through setting up API Management policy for sending data to Azure Service Bus.
-The API Management will use Managed Identity to access the Service Bus REST APIs.
+This is a quick start template that walks through setting up API Management policy for sending data to Azure Service Bus.
+The API Management uses Managed Identity to access the Service Bus REST APIs.
 A Function is triggered when a message is queued in Service Bus, and it will write message data to Cosmos DB.
-The Function App will use Managed Identity to get access to Service Bus.
-This is a typical integration scenario leveraging APIs
+The Function App uses Managed Identity to get access to Service Bus.
+This is a typical integration scenario leveraging APIs.

-In the below architecture, Azure Function App processes the messages by simply writing the data to the Cosmos DB.
-The function can be extended to a durable function that orchestrates normalization and correlation of data prior to persisting to the Cosmos DB.
-Other potential extensions of use cases for this architecture are:

-1. Integrate backend systems using message broker to decouple services for scalability and reliability.
-Allows work to be queued when backend systems are unavailable.
-1. Extended to other consumers of the messages.
-Services such as Durable functions/Logic Apps to orchestrate workflows, or Microservices running in Container Apps/AKS to process the workload.
-1. API Management provides the publishing capability for HTTP APIs, to promote reuse and discoverability.
-It can manage other cross-cutting concerns such as authentication, throughput limits, and response caching etc.
-1. Provide load leveling to handle bursts in workloads and broadcasting of messages to multiple consumers.
+## Architecture
 Below architecture is deployed in this demonstration.

 ![Integration Architecture](media/s8.png)